open-atmos/PySDM/paper/paper.md

   and translates C++ kernels into equivalent `Numba` parallel Python code for debugging and coverage analysis.

 The `Pint` dimensional analysis package is used for unit testing.
-It allows to assert on the dimensionality of arithmetic expressions representing physical formulae.
+It allows asserting on the dimensionality of arithmetic expressions representing physical formulae.
 In order to enable JIT compilation of the formulae, a `FakeUnitRegistry` class is shipped that mocks the `Pint` API reducing its functionality to SI prefix handling for simulation runs.